HGGM-LIM/PlusLIM/README.md

 Before generating the build files using CMake, set **PATH**/PlusLIM/PlusBuild as your source directory and **PATH**/PlusLIM as your build directory.
 After these parameters are set you can decide on which devices to use (e.g., ConoProbe, OptiTrack, etc).

-**OBS!** Because of compatibility issues with older C++ standards it is advised to use a newer Visual Studio version, e.g. VS2013.
+**OBS1!** Because of compatibility issues with older C++ standards it is advised to use a newer Visual Studio version, e.g. VS2013.
 In case you decide on using VS2013 you must download the pre-compiled Qt binaries from here: http://sourceforge.net/projects/qt64ng/files/qt/x86-64/4.8.5/msvc2013/

+**OBS2!** There seems to be some issue building both Release and Debug in the same build folder; therefore, it is advisable to have one complete Release build and one complete Debug build.

+## TODO

+* Make compatible with VS2008
+* Make sure it is possible to build both Release and Debug in the same build folder.